Information for carers

 Expert Patients Programme (EPP) Looking After Me course

-A free course for adults in England who care for someone living with a long-term health condition or disability.
-It covers making time to look after the carer's own health needs and helping carers to take more control of their situation
+Self management UK run free courses for adults in England who care for someone living with a long-term health condition or disability.

 MS Trust links